Privacy Policy

 Who we are and how you can get in touch

-EV UK is a registered charity in England and Wales (no. 1149828).
-Like most charities, EV UK operates through a company limited by guarantee, the registration number of which is 07962181.
-EV UK’s registered office is at Trajan House, Mill Street, Oxford, Oxfordshire, OX2 0DJ.
-If you have questions in relation to this Privacy Notice or on how we use your personal information, please contact us at: info@ev.org.
+If you have questions in relation to this Privacy Notice or on how we use your personal information, please contact us at: info@longview.org.

 Additional information for the United Kingdom